LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-3-revenues-and-benefits.md

 There is a limited ability to self serve for transactions like changes of circumstances and viewing council tax balances.

-People expressed a preference for human contact risk for chatbot confusion is high
+People expressed a preference for human contact; the existence of speculation/debate/specialist knowledge in dealing with enquiries does not make for a good case.

 There were significant data challenges with this sprint;